3box/keramik/README.md

 ## Analysis

+First you will need to install a few things:

+    pip install duckdb duckdb-engine pandas jupyter jupysql matplotlib

 To analyze the results of a simulation first copy the metrics-TIMESTAMP.parquet file from the otel-0 pod.
-First restart otel-0 pod so it writes out the parquet file footer.
+First restart opentelemetry-0 pod so it writes out the parquet file footer.

-    kubectl delete pod otel-0
+    kubectl delete pod opentelemetry-0
-    kubectl exec otel-0 -- ls -la /data # List files in the directly find the TIMESTAMP you need kubectl cp otel-0:data/metrics-TIMESTAMP.parquet ./analyze/metrics.parquet
+    kubectl exec opentelemetry-0 -- ls -la /data # List files in the directly find the TIMESTAMP you need kubectl cp opentelemetry-0:data/metrics-TIMESTAMP.parquet ./analyze/metrics.parquet
     cd analyze

 Use duckdb to examine the data: